So, you've recently introduced a cute little furball into your family….welcome to the good life!

 This kind in particular is non-clumping so it's safe

-- Pros: American made, all natural, good at absorbing liquids and moisture
+- American made, all natural, good at absorbing liquids and moisture

-- Cons: scooping can be tough to do as the granules do not clump together; tracks around the home easily on paws and coats
+- Scooping can be tough to do as the granules do not clump together; tracks around the home easily on paws and coats

 5. Precious Cat Dr. Elsey's Kitten Attract Kitten Litter

 This litter really does attract kitties, which is a good thing.
 After all—that's the point of having a great product if your animals don't want to use it?

 The soft texture and low dust quality means your little cat's paws and lungs will be comfortable using this litter daily.
 The reviews are overwhelming positive, with a lot of owners even saying that it's the only kind their kittens will use.